historic-trails/website/docs/sites/la-cueva-historic-district.md

 {% include figure.html
   class="img-right"
   width="33%"
-  caption="Hacienda Romero, a mmeting place for the region" src="images/la-cueva-hacienda-mercantile.jpg"
+  caption="Hacienda Romero, a meeting place for the region where area farmers would visit and eat" src="images/la-cueva-hacienda-mercantile.jpg"
 %}